-4.4 Q Token Holders
+4.3 Q Token Holders

-Q Token Holders have a strong governance function within Q. Since they represent all major stakeholder groups within Q, their vote is required for all major decisions related to Q. Their role is thus of critical importance to the running and functioning of Q. Without their continued involvement, neither the Q Blockchain nor Q Integrated Applications that are built on it would work.
+Q Token Holders have a strong governance function within Q. Since they represent all stakeholder groups within Q, their vote is required for most major decisions related to Q. Their role is thus of critical importance to the running and functioning of Q.